ST2020wa/node-minimsgboard/README.md

 <img width="1146" alt="Screen Shot 2025-01-07 at 2 34 55 PM" src="https://github.com/user-attachments/assets/626aabd9-d248-4ed0-9a44-c24b630cd3c5" />

 Welcome to the Message Board project!
-This project is a simple web application that allows users to post and view messages.
 There's a quick look ⬆️.
+This project is a simple web application that allows users to view and post messages.
 It features a front-end built with Angular and a back-end built with Node.js.

-The project is organized into two main folders: miniboard-ng (for the front-end) and miniboard-node (for the back-end).
+### Version 2 (v2) Release Highlights

+In the second release, we've introduced **sign-up and log-in functionality** to enhance user interaction.
+Now, only logged-in users can post messages on the board.
+Visitors can view messages anonymously (without sender names displayed), sign up using an **invitation code**, and log in to reveal message senders and contribute their own posts.
+All user information and messages are securely stored in a **PostgreSQL database**, ensuring data persistence and reliability.

 ## Project Structure

 ```